Quantum Annealing for Realistic Traffic Flow Optimization: Clustering and Data-Driven QUBO

 \subsection{Instances}

 For benchmarking, problem instances of the TFO are grouped by their size, measured in the total number of binary variables $n_\text{var} = n \cdot k,$ with $n$ vehicles and $k$ alternative routes per vehicle.
 To cover different solver capacities, we distinguish three categories of instances: \begin{enumerate} \item \textbf{Small-scale instances} ($n_\text{var} \leq 200$), where direct execution on the QPU is feasible.
-These cases were also evaluated using solvers from Subsection~\ref{sec:solvers}. \item \textbf{Medium-scale instances} ($n \leq 500$), which fit within the limits of all considered solvers without clustering.
+These instances were evaluated also using solvers from Subsection~\ref{sec:solvers}. \item \textbf{Medium-scale instances} ($n_\text{var} \leq 1{,}000$), which fit within the limits of all considered solvers without clustering.
 These were used for systematic benchmarking across quantum annealing hybrid solver (QAHS), and classical approaches. \item \textbf{Large-scale instances} ($n_\text{var} \leq 20{,}000$), where solver capacity becomes a limiting factor.\footnote{The maximum number of linear and quadratic coefficients, a bias limit of $200$ million~\cite{dwave-hybrid-limit}, was reached in the TFO instance with $10{,}000$ vehicles.
-These limits are inherently problem dependent ~\cite{Quinton2025}.} In practice, we also generated larger networks with $25{,}000$ and $30{,}000$ vehicles; however, due to the QAHS limits, clustering was applied to reduce the effective subproblem size to at most $10{,}000$ vehicles.
-For realism, vehicle origins and destinations were sampled both randomly and in scenarios where all vehicles converged toward a common attraction point $C_{\text{att}}$, representing high-demand areas such as stadiums or city centers. \end{enumerate}
+These limits are inherently problem dependent ~\cite{Quinton2025}.} In practice, we also generated larger networks with $25{,}000$ vehicles; however, due to the QAHS limits, clustering was applied to reduce the subproblems' sizes to at most $10{,}000$ vehicles.
+To reflect diverse traffic patterns, vehicle origins and destinations were sampled either randomly or directed toward a common attraction point $C_{\text{att}}$, representing high-demand areas such as stadiums or city centers. \end{enumerate}

 This categorization provides a structured way to analyze solver behavior across scales: from direct QPU runs on small networks, through balanced benchmarks at intermediate sizes, to large-scale city scenarios approaching tens of thousands of binary variables and reflecting real-world traffic situations.
 Solver coverage across these categories is summarized in Table~\ref{tab:solver_coverage}.